 Bonus Tip: To save money, select service providers who can tackle as many of the projects on your cosmetic improvement list as possible.

 Case in point: we had a few areas of drywall in our hall bath that needed to be repaired.
-It was really difficult to find a drywall repair service who was willing to complete these minor repairs without costing us way more money than we wanted to spend.
+It was really difficult to find a drywall repair service that was willing to complete these minor repairs without costing us way more money than we wanted to spend.

-Since we were hiring a painter to repaint our basement playroom anyways, I asked him to complete the hall bath drywall repairs and paint it a more buyer-friendly color.
+Since we were hiring a painter to repaint our basement playroom anyway, I asked him to complete the hall bath drywall repairs and paint it a more buyer-friendly color.
 The cost for drywall repair + painting the room was less than what a drywall installer was going to charge us for just completing the repair.

 A multi-talented handyman (who can tile, paint, and McGyver his way through all of your home repairs) is worth his weight in gold!
 Ask around to get recommendations for a high-quality handyman in your area.
 Realtors can usually provide some great recommendations.